nginx/unit-docs/source/configuration.rst

       - Description

     * - :samp:`module` (required)
       - Application module name.
-To run the app, Unit looks for an :samp:`application` callable in the module you supply; the :samp:`module` itself is `imported
+The :samp:`module` itself is `imported
         <https://docs.python.org/3/reference/import.html>`_ just like in
         Python.

-    * - :samp:`path`
+    * - :samp:`callable`
-      - Additional lookup path for Python modules; this string is inserted into :samp:`sys.path`.
+      - Name of the callable in :samp:`module` that Unit uses to run the app.

+        The default value is :samp:`application`.

     * - :samp:`home`
       - Path to Python's `virtual environment <https://packaging.python.org/ tutorials/installing-packages/#creating-virtual-environments>`_ for the app.
 Absolute or relative to :samp:`working_directory`.

         .. note::

            The Python version used to run the app depends on the :samp:`type` value; Unit ignores the command-line interpreter from the virtual environment for performance considerations.

+    * - :samp:`path`
+      - Additional lookup path for Python modules; this string is inserted into :samp:`sys.path`.

 Example: